m5vnv4sjvtc/automated-robustness-supplementary/README.md

 allows us to track the method to which the linearization point belongs.

 Given that the CAS operations can arbitrarily fail, these methods would generate an infinite number of events.
-But a robustness-preserving transformation allows us to reason about the behavior of these methods using a finite number of events.
+Our tool first performs a robustness-preserving transformation allows us to reason about the behavior of these methods using a finite number of events.
 The transformed program is as follows -

 ```
 void push(int v) {